 If you like, end the day with a bonfire on the beach, sharing tales of your wilderness adventures.

 Johnstone Bay is self-catering.
 You provide the food you’d like to eat during your stay, and they’ll provide everything else – and we mean everything.
 At the lodge’s central cookhouse you’ll find all dishware and utensils, hot water, spices, condiments, coolers and refrigeration (as well as freezer space).
 The rest is up to you!
 Create the exact meal you’d like to eat in Alaska’s backcountry.

 About the Lodge

 Jordan came to Alaska to ski and explore the mountains.
 But it was a Jet Ski trip from Valdez to Cordova that sparked his interest in coastal Alaska and surfing locations around the state.
 A similar trip led him to Johnstone Bay, whose beauty absolutely blew him away.
-In 2013, he and Jaime acquired the property the lodge now sits on, cleared it, laid the groundwork, and brought building materials over on a 100-foot landing craft built for the open ocean.
-They spent parts of 2015 and 2016 building the home they reside in each summer, then built the two additional chalets in 2017.
+In 2013, he acquired the property the lodge now sits on, cleared it, laid the groundwork, and brought building materials over on a 100-foot landing craft built for the open ocean.
+He spent parts of 2015 and 2016 building a chalet, then built the two additional chalets in 2017.
 The result is a true labor of love, and an experience that reflects the can-do attitude that personifies Alaska.